pulp/pulp/docs/contributing/3.0-development/data-modeling.rst

 First, `Distributor` has been renamed to `Publisher` because it seems more appropriate.

-The repository models include importers and publishers.
-The main difference being the consolidation of the importer and publisher and its configuration.
+The repository models include remotes and publishers.
+The main difference being the consolidation of the remote and publisher and its configuration.
 In the model, a `ContentAdaptor` is the base for plugin contributed models that can be associated to a repository.
-On importer and publisher base models, the *standard* configuration settings that were separate documents in Pulp 2 are attributes of the importer and publishers itself.
+On remote and publisher base models, the *standard* configuration settings that were separate documents in Pulp 2 are attributes of the remote and publishers itself.
 These models follow the *master-detail* pattern.
 Adaptors needing additional configuration, need to extend the base model (master) and add the extra fields on a new (detail) model.